packs

 • If the sources of a pack are available from a git repo, consider using signed commits and signed tags for increased security.

-• When a new pack version breaks backwards compatibility, list both the old and the new versions on the pack spec file.
+• When a new pack version breaks backwards compatibility, list both the old and the new versions on the pack specification file.

 • Pin registries and packs when specific versions are critical for your work so that you can still easily batch update the remaining packs and registries.